mturk/svcbatch/README.md

 SvcBatch can send `CTRL_BREAK_EVENT` signal to its child processes.

 This allows programs like **java.exe** to act upon that signal.
-For example JVM will dump full thread stack in the same way as if user hit the `CTRL` and `Break` keys in interactive console.
+For example JVM will dump it's full thread stack in the same way as if user hit the `CTRL` and `Break` keys in interactive console.

 Use `sc.exe control [service name] 233` to send `CTRL_BREAK_EVENT` to all child processes.
-Again as with log rotate, the **233** is our custom control code.
+Again, as with log rotate, the **233** is our custom control code.

 * **Important**